rhezab/smile/docs/configuration.md

 ## Adding New Configuration Options

 Adding new configuration options should mostly happen in `.env.local`.
-You simple make up a new `VITE_SOMETHING` variable.
+You simply make up a new `VITE_SOMETHING` variable.
 Then add it to the object in `src/config.js` to expose it to your web application!
 The configuration is available as `smileconfig` anywhere in your Vue app.
 It's pretty easy.

+Note: if you add new configuration options, you need to also update them on GitHub for those to sync to deployments.
+Run `npm run config:upload` as explained above under [Configuring your deployment settings on GitHub](#configuring-your-deployment-settings-on-github).